peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

 [App Academy](http://www.appacademy.io/#p-home) is widely considered to be the best program and [there’s been lots of discussion of it on LessWrong](https://www.google.com/search?q=site%3Alesswrong.com+app+academy&oq=site%3Alesswrong.com+app+academy&aqs=chrome..69i57j69i58.5575j0j7&sourceid=chrome&es_sm=91&ie=UTF-8).
 App Academy basically does Step 2-17 from this guide, but gives you support, formal teaching, and a good learning environment.
 Buck Shlegeris is a TA at App Academy and is happy to be a contact if you're interested in getting more information on applying and/or getting coached through the process.
 [Here's an interview with Buck about App Academy](http://80000hours.org/blog/329-interview-with-buck-shlegeris-from-app-academy) for more information.

 Buck and Chris Hallquist (who went to App Academy) also say that [Hack Reactor](http://www.hackreactor.com/) is the second-best program if you’re not able to get into App Academy (it is somewhat selective).
 [Here's a full list of all available bootcamps, with details](http://www.skilledup.com/learn/programming/the-ultimate-guide-to-coding-bootcamps-the-exhaustive-list/).

+It's worth noitng that App Academy might be best for people in the US.
+[Maker's Academy](http://www.makersacademy.com/) seems pretty good for people near London, though.